willd4000/MoDL-app-in-blurred-img/README.md

 ## Instructions on Using this Program

-1. Download everything by clicking the
+1. Download everything by clicking the green "Code" button and downloading as a zip file.
+2. Unzip the files.
+3. Upload the unzipped files to Google Drive.
+4. Open the "modl.py" and modify the path into